Heart attacks don't always announce themselves like they do in the movies, with someone clutching their chest, bowled over in pain.

 - Other signs such as breaking out in a cold sweat, nausea or lightheadedness.

-"Women may brush off the symptoms for something minor," said Thomas DiEnna, DO, of Doylestown Hospital's Emergency Department.
+"Women may brush off the symptoms for something minor," said Thomas DiEnna, DO, of Doylestown Health's Emergency Department.
 "They tend to put other people first, whether it's kids or spouse or parent, before themselves."

 Any kind of delay in treatment could mean a worse outcome.